ForNeVeR/CyclopsChat/README.md

 - Nick and status changing (and displaying it on the user list)
 - Localization (English and Russian)
 - Bookmarks support

-It's built using WPF and jabber-net library.
-Originaly, it was hosted [here](https://cyclopschat.codeplex.com/).

 # Screenshots: